-Development proposals must demonstrate the conservation of biodiversity, in additionto providing net gains appropriate to the ecological network.
-Potential adverse impactson natural environment assets, including the connectivity of the ecological network, must be avoided or satisfactorily mitigated in line with the objectives of the Gloucestershire-Local Nature Partnership or a future equivalent body.
+Development proposals must demonstrate the conservation of biodiversity, in addition to providing net gains appropriate to the ecological network.
+Potential adverse impacts on natural environment assets including the connectivity of the ecological network, must be avoided or satisfactorily mitigated.

 In exceptional circumstances, where an impact cannot be avoided or mitigated on site, compensatory measures, including the use of biodiversity offsets will be considered as a means to provide an overall net gain.